M-J-Robbins/good-email-code/email-code/template.md

 This sets the language of the email, it's important to set as this can affect the way email clients, browsers, screen readers and other assistive technology interpret your content.
 You can use multiple languages in the same email but it's important to only set one as the default.
 After that you can place a lang attribute on any element where the language changes from the default.

 Here I've set `lang="en"` to set the content in English, however you can get more granular if you like and set `en-GB` for British English or `en-US` for American English.

+It's important to be accurate with your language settings, however if you are in the situation that you don't know what langauge will be used in your template you can use `lang="und"` which [defines the language as undetermined](https://tools.ietf.org/rfc/bcp/bcp47#:~:text=The%20%27und%27%20(Undetermined)%20primary%20language%20subtag%20identifies%0A%20%20%20%20%20%20%20%20%20%20linguistic%20content%20whose%20language%20is%20not%20determined).
+This can be used alongside `dir="auto"` to allow the direction to adapt to the language that is assumed.

+In my testing I've found that using `lang="und" dir="auto"`has better results than setting nothing at all.
+This should only be used as a last resort as the language and direction will be assumed, it's alway sbetter to define these.

 As email clients often strip the `<html>` element it's also important to set a lang on the [Wrapping element](#wrapping-element).